 Example 6.5.
-The interpretation of the top-black term t = g(f(fg)b) of Example 6.1 is the component term $t = C(D(E_1, E_2))$ with $C = g \square$, $D = f(f \square) \square$, $E_1 = g$, $E_2 = b$.
+The interpretation of the top-black term t = g(f(fg)b) of Example 6.1 is the component term $t = C(D(E_1, E_2))$ with $C = g \Box$, $D = f(f \blacksquare) \blacksquare$, $E_1 = g$, $E_2 = b$.

 Remark 6.6.
-Our choice to model decomposition of terms by means of interpretation into the component algebra is at an abstraction level intermediate between traditional ad hoc approaches (involving notions such as special subterms, cf. [25, Section 5.7.1]), and more recent categorical approaches (involving notions such as monads, cf. [1]), to modularity.
-It should be interesting to investigate whether the latter approach, set up to deal with functional TRSs (and collapsing of components), can be adapted to the present setting of applicative TRSs (and application of components).
+Our choice to model decomposing terms by means of interpretation into the component algebra is at an abstraction level intermediate between traditional ad hoc approaches (involving notions such as special subterms, cf. [24, Section 5.7.1]), and more recent categorical approaches (involving notions such as monads, cf. [1]), to modularity.
+It should be interesting to investigate whether the latter apprach, set up to deal with functional TRSs (and collapsing of components), can be adapted to the present setting of applicative TRSs (and application of components).

-The idea of the following definition is to measure a term by the sum of the 'applicative power' of its components as expressed by their types.
-More precisely, the measure is defined by associating a pair to each term; the elements of this pair takes into account the color of the context in which the term is substituted as follows: If a top-white (top-black) term is put into a white (black) context, the type of the term itself, i.e. the top-component, does not contribute to its measure; it shouldn't since we are only interested in the types of components, i.e. in changes of color, and the top of a term will not be a component when put into a context of the same color.
+The idea of the following definition is to measure a term by the 'applicative power' of its components, as expressed by their types.
+More precisely, terms are measured by pairs the elements of which also take the color of the context in which the term is put, into account: if a top-white (top-black) term is put into a white (black) context, the type of the term itself does not contribute to its measure.